 Known to be symbolic for Moros, red domes mark the Taluksangay Mosque.
 Built in 1885, the masjid stands as the oldest mosque in the region of Zamboanga.

 Located in a coastal area, the Taluksangay Mosque also has a neighbouring emerald river that attracts travellers to visit.
-Aside from being a known tourist spot in Zamboanga City, Taluksangay Mosque is also considered as a centre for Islamic propagation.
+Aside from being a known tourist spot in Zamboanga City, Taluksangay Mosque is also considered a centre for Islamic propagation.

 6. Marawi Grand Mosque — Marawi City, Lanao del Sur